Bible Study Series on the Book of Nehemiah

-A example of this in the Old Test. is where King Saul was asked to 'strike Amalek and utterly destroy all that he has and do not spare him.'
+A example of this in the Old Testament is where King Saul was asked to 'strike Amalek and utterly destroy all that he has and do not spare him.'
 (1 Sam15:3) Amalek is probably the best picture in the OT of the fleshly nature.
 God said he didn't want to see it.
 What did Saul do?
-'Saul defeated the Amalekites...But Saul spared Agag (the King of the Amalekites) and the best of his sheep, the oxen, the fatlings, the lambs and all that was GOOD!' (vs 7-9) Why did he do this?
-'Saul said 'they have brought them from the Amalekites, for the people spared the best of the sheep and oxen, to sacrifice to the Lord our God.' (vs 15).
+'Saul defeated the Amalekites...But Saul spared Agag (the King of the Amalekites) and the best of his sheep, the oxen, the fatlings, the lambs and all that was GOOD!'
+(1 Sam15 7-9) Why did he do this?
+'Saul said 'they have brought them from the Amalekites, for the people spared the best of the sheep and oxen, to sacrifice to the Lord our God.'
+(1 Sam15:15).
 He wanted to offer God what God wanted utterly destroyed!
 He wanted to offer God the best of the Old Man.
-And he was going to offer it to God at Gilgal! (vs 21) The place that symbolises the cutting away of the fleshly nature was the place where Saul was going to offer it back to God!
+And he was going to offer it to God at Gilgal!
+(1 Sam15:21) The place that symbolises the cutting away of the fleshly nature was the place where Saul was going to offer it back to God!
 What did God do?
-He got rid of Saul and chose a new King because of this very act! (vs23)
+He got rid of Saul and chose a new King because of this very act!
+(1 Sam15:23)

 Taking a wee detour, let me just say that we should never underestimate God's amazing grace!
 I read a story recently about C.S Lewis and a debate some of his 'learned' friends were having over Christianity's unique contribution to world religion.
 With Lewis out of the room they were arguing what truth, if any, was totally unique to Christianity.
 Some suggested the incarnation but it was quickly pointed out that other religions have god becoming a man.
 Another suggested the resurrection but again other religions spoke of this happening.
 At this point Lewis entered the room and asked what all the trouble was about.
 Upon hearing the question he replied. 'oh that's easy; it's grace!'.
 So true!
 The message of grace is totally unique and shows what an awesome God we serve.
-Do not under-estimate or down play the grace of God!
+So don't under-estimate or down play the grace of God!